HTML header tags are just ONE of over 200 ranking signals! These tips can give you an edge but will not directly improve

 If you are here in the hopes of finding some kind of “magic trick” where improving your HTML header tag will catapult you to the top of the search engines – you might as well bounce off here.

-If you are here in the hopes of learning why header tags are important and how this header element can help improve your overall ability to rank in conjunction with your other on page optimization techniques like improving meta descriptions – then read on!
+If you are here in the hopes of learning why header tags are important and how this header element can help improve your overall ability to rank in conjunction with your other on page optimization techniques – then read on!

 Read This Disclaimer First!

 - Your HTML header tag is NOT a major ranking factor.

 - Not every page needs H2-H6 tags – only use them if they make sense to help your READER.